jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

 assemble (CTRL+0).
 A window asks you for 4 parameters:

-set device as first param, i.e. MSP430FR5969,
+set device as first param, i.e. MSP_EXP430FR5969,

-set your target as 2th param, i.e. MSP_EXP430fr5969,

-then execute. the output is a target.txt file.
+then execute. the output is a target.txt file, i.e. MSP_EXP430FR5969.txt